Impersonal expressions are frequently used in English.

 A lot of money is spent in the market.

 "No fault" construction

 One of the many uses of the word se in Spanish is in a "no fault" construction.
 Just as the name indicates, this construction is used for unexpected occurrences and does not place the blame on anyone.
 These sentences include se, an indirect object pronoun which refers to the person(s) involved (usually as an innocent victim) and the verb which is in the third person and agrees with the recipient.
 For example:

 A Juan se le perdió la cartera.

-Juan lost his wallet (Juan's wallet "got" lost).
+Juan lost his wallet (Juan's wallet was lost).